spacetelescope/poppy/docs/about.rst

  * Brigitta Sipocz

-This work was supported by the JWST mission, a joint effort of NASA, ESA, and CSA, and by the WFIRST pre-phase-A mission development project.
+This work was supported in part by the JWST mission, a joint effort of NASA, ESA, and CSA, and by the WFIRST pre-phase-A mission development project.
 STScI is operated on behalf of NASA by the Association of Universities for Research in Astronomy.

 License
 -----------------

-Copyright (C) 2010-2014 Association of Universities for Research in Astronomy (AURA)
+Copyright (C) 2010-2015 Association of Universities for Research in Astronomy (AURA)

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: